 “The circular economy is, in my view, imminent,” said Ullrich Stein, Project Manager at Berlin Partner, a company that helps technology companies find funding.
 “You have to have it because we don’t have infinite resources.
 The population is still growing.
 We need to come up with a ‘zero waste theory’ and therefore a circular economy is what we need.”

 Although support is increasing, bio-based industries are still the underdog in Europe.
 What obstacles are slowing the establishment of European bio-based companies?

 The tricky transition to industry

 A bio-based economy is driven by innovations, but innovations have to leave the lab and enter the market to make a difference.
-According to Stein, Europe has a very strong academic presence in bio-based technology.
-Unfortunately, this doesn’t easily transfer over to industry.
+While Europe has a very strong academic presence in bio-based technology, this isn’t easily transferred to the industry.

-In spite of the wide potential of algae as a bio-based source of products including food additives and cosmetics, Leya told me that the markets are generally conservative, with cosmetics being the easiest sector to break into.
+In spite of the wide potential of algae as a sustainable source of products like food additives and cosmetics, markets are generally conservative, with cosmetics being the easiest sector to break into.

 “[The cosmetics industry] is more accessible for innovative approaches as this market is very trend-driven and is continuously looking for new ingredients,” Leya explained.
 “Of course, it also is a high-price market … It is easier to market small amounts of costly fine chemicals in the cosmetics sector than bulk chemicals at low prices in other sectors.”

-European policymakers could do more to push bio-based technology from academia into the industry.
-“Increased public funding mechanisms and support with public-private partnerships for the bioeconomy will help to increase bio-innovation and its competitiveness,” Klaus Pellengahr, from the Danish enzyme producer Novozymes, told me.
+“Increased public funding mechanisms and support with public-private partnerships for the bioeconomy will help to increase bio-innovation and its competitiveness,” said Klaus Pellengahr, General Manager at the Danish enzyme producer Novozymes.